What you pay for drugs

 *Specialty drugs must be purchased through the plan's network specialty pharmacy, Ardon Health.

-TIP: Value Tier or Tier 1 drugs do not count toward your prescription drug deductible.
-If you get only Value Tier and Tier 1 drugs, you won’t need to pay the deductible.
+Tip: Preventive, Value Tier, and Tier 1 drugs do not have a prescription drug deductible.
+So, if you only get these drugs, you won’t need to pay the deductible.

 The deductible applies regardless of where you purchase your prescription.
-Once you meet the prescription drug deductible, the plan pays benefits for the rest of the calendar year.
+For complete information, read the "Prescription drug deductible" section in your certificate of coverage.

-The prescription drug out-of-pocket limit is $2,000 per person.
-There is no family maximum.
+The prescription drug out-of-pocket limit is $2,000 per person, with no family maximum.
 Each member must meet their own prescription drug out-of-pocket limit separately.

-Your prescription drug coinsurance up to the prescription cost-limit (see chart above), when it applies, and your prescription drug deductible both count toward this limit.
+Your prescription drug deductible and your coinsurance, up to the prescription cost-limit (when it applies), both count toward this limit.

 The following do not count toward this limit: